crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: ArchivesSpace swag bag
 - **Requirements**: Become top contributor on [ArchivesSpace](https://github.com/archivesspace/archivesspace) repo.
 - **How to sign up**: No additional sign up is required.
-- **Notes**: To learn more about submitting a pull request for ArchivesSpace specifically, visit their [wiki](https://archivesspace.atlassian.net/wiki/spaces/ADC/pages/39682053/Submitting+a+Pull+Request).
+- **Notes**: Read their [blog post here](https://archivesspace.org/archives/7147).
+To learn more about submitting a pull request for ArchivesSpace specifically, visit their [wiki](https://archivesspace.atlassian.net/wiki/spaces/ADC/pages/39682053/Submitting+a+Pull+Request).

 #### **AutoDL**